 69% of Americans admit to using their smartphones in bathrooms.

-Possibly the biggest surprise of the study is that 42% of users said they go to the bathroom specifically to use their smartphones.
+Possibly the biggest surprise from the study is that 42% of users said they go to the bathroom specifically to use their smartphones.
 Apparently, strict anti-phone protocols at work and other public spaces drive many smartphone users to seek a more private area to browse.

 Smartphones in bathrooms: Is this a big deal?